manuel-serrano/hiphop/tutorials/hiphop-tutorial-async/README.md

 **Source code**: [hiphop-tutorial/async/step2.hh.js](./step2.hh.js)

-In this step we improve the JavaScript implement of the `async` form so that when a response is received, the content of the response is read and the user client is notified with the response and its content.

-To execute this step, create a Nodejs module:
+To execute:

 ```
 nodejs --eval "import '@hop/hiphop-tutorial-async/step2.hh.js'" --input-type="module" --loader ./node_modules/@hop/hiphop/lib/hiphop-loader.mjs
 ```

+In this step we improve the JavaScript implement of the `async` form so that when a response is received, the content of the response is read and the user client is notified with the response and its content.

 Step 3: Orchestrating the request
 ---------------------------------

 **Source code**: [hiphop-tutorial/async/step3.hh.js](./step3.hh.js)

+To execute:

 ```
 nodejs --eval "import '@hop/hiphop-tutorial-async/step3.hh.js'" --input-type="module" --loader ./node_modules/@hop/hiphop/lib/hiphop-loader.mjs